 There are few desserts I like more than a sugar cookie.
 Especially one that is soft and chewy with just a touch of crispness on the edges.
-Now I’ve made pinwheel cookies before at the holidays- green and white with sprinkles, red and white with sprinkles… but I had never tried a tri-color version before.
-But with a daughter who is obsessed with all things pink, not to mention the holiday of love- Valentine’s Day- approaching, I thought it would be fun to try a swirl cookie with three shades of pink!
-So this weekend, the kids and I made these sweet pink ombre swirl cookies– perfect for Valentine's Day!
+I thought it would be fun to try a swirl sugar cookie with three shades of pink-so the kids and I made these sweet pink ombre swirl cookies– perfect for Valentine's Day!

 Beginning on the far end, roll the dough towards you as tightly as possible.
 Feel free to use generous amounts of powdered sugar (not flour!) to keep the dough from sticking to your surface.

 Pour a generous amount of pink and white jimmies This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. (sprinkles) into a rimmed baking sheet, and press the dough roll into the sprinkles to get them to adhere.
 Wrap the roll in waxed paper and chill for 30-45 minutes.

 - 5 cups all-purpose flour